alfmunny/leetcode/41. First Missing Positive/README.md

 Input: [7,8,9,11,12]
 Output: 1

+## Notes

+Run in O(n) time and uses constant extra space

+1. Say the length of the array is l, the number must be in 1...l+1 (also l possible numbers)

+	For example

+    [1, 2, 3, 4], the first missing positive is 5.

+    [7, 8, 9, 10], the first missing positive is 1

+    It means you can use the array as a constant space.
+The result must be (one of the indexes + 1).

+2. We put the number in the right place.
+When it is 10, we swap it with A[9].
+After all the numbers are in the right place, the first one, whose index + 1 != number, it is the missing one

 ## Important

 Use the `while` to swap the numbers.
 Only `if` can not do the same job.